necro351/diffprompt/README.md

 Add this line to your .vimrc file:

 ```
-" Map g-c on visiual selection to run highlighted text through the orgprompt
+" Map g-c on visiual selection to run highlighted text through the diffprompt
 " command
-vnoremap gc :!orgprompt<CR>
+vnoremap gc :!diffprompt<CR>
 ```

-Now you can highlight a block of text in visual mode and press `gc` to run it through orgprompt.
+Now you can highlight a block of text in visual mode and press `gc` to run it through diffprompt.

-In the example below, we add the prompt, the delimeter line, then highlight the prompt and code with Shift-V in `vim`, then press `gc` to run the code through orgprompt:
+In the example below, we add the prompt, the delimeter line, then highlight the prompt and code with Shift-V in `vim`, then press `gc` to run the code through diffprompt:

 Before:
 ```